mkgrgis/mongo_fdw/README.md

 	table-level value of the option takes precedence over the server-level option value.

+- **enable_order_by_pushdown** as *boolean*, optional, default `true`

+  If `true`, pushes the ORDER BY clause to the foreign server instead of
+    performing a sort locally.
+This option can also be set for an individual table, and if any of the tables involved in the query has set it to false then the ORDER BY will not be pushed down.
+The table-level value of the option takes precedence over the server-level option value.

 ## CREATE USER MAPPING options

 `mongo_fdw` accepts the following options via the `CREATE USER MAPPING`